finance calculator

 FAQs

-Should I use a 529?
+Should I use a 529 plan or another type of account?

-What inflation rate should I use?
+What inflation rate should I use for college costs?

-Does this include financial aid?
+Does this calculator consider scholarships or financial aid?

 Related calculators